-Snowboarding takes a lot of things.
-A few of those things being- endurance, strength and balance.
+Fitness is key to snowboarding, especially in terms of endurance, strength and balance.
 Today, I would like to show you some quick and simple moves you can incorporate into your workout regimen or use on their own to help build up your endurance,strength and balance for snowboarding season.

 Let’s start with my favorite.
 Plyometric Jumping.
 Now these moves are friends of mine!
 They really prepare you for leaps and jumps on the hill.